katherinejlu/ece3400/lab4.md

     delay(1000);
   }
 ```
+We tried different ranges for sending and receiving data.
+We didn't see a major drop in successful transmissions until we were almost in 2 separate rooms, so we beleive the range of the radio communication is more than enough for our applications.

+In the next steps, we modified the data we were sending between arduinos to reflect simulated maze data.

 ### Sending full maze coordinates and maze updates with wireless communication
 To send the full maze coordinates, we altered the code to send a 5x5 array of unsigned chars.
 When sending and receiving transmissions, the arduino needs to be told what size packet it will be sending or receiving, so the key is to explicitly state what the maze size was when reading and writing data.
 When sending maze updates, one arduino just sent a 1x3 array of unsigned chars--the first two being the maze coordinate, and the new information that corresponded with that data point.